-Over 40 million Americans suffer from allergies and 24 million are affected by asthma.
+Over 50 million Americans live with allergies and 24 million are affected by asthma.
 So in May, our Experts are ready to help you stop the sneezes for FREE.
 Call D & K Heating Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 613-707-2421 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.

 Learn more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other recommendations from D & K Heating Service Experts:
+Here are some other tips from D & K Heating Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
 Even if you feel like your allergies are pretty moderate, people are often excited by the nearly immediate change in how they feel after changing to a HEPA air filtration system.

-If you still aren’t confident that such a high-efficiency air filtration system is the right product for your home, there are many options to choose from when it comes to upgrading your home’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s air quality.
+If you still aren’t confident that such a high-efficiency air filtration system is the right product for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
+Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems